ShadedTechnology/GrassPhysicsAssetDocumentation/docs/PreparingGrass.md

 # Preparing grass for physics asset

-### If  you  have  already  Unity  buit-in  grass  in  yourscene
+### If  you  have  already  Unity  buit-in  grass  in  your scene

-> If you have implemented Unity built-in non-billboardgrass in your scene than you’re ready to implement GrassPhysics asset!
-Go to the next section [Setting up grass physics asset](/SettingUp.md).
+> If you have implemented Unity built-in non-billboard grass in your scene than you’re ready to implement GrassPhysics asset! <br>
+Go to the next section
+[Setting up grass physics asset](/SettingUp.md).

 ### If you don't have grass in your scene